 The thirteen acres of vines are divided into eight unique blocks predominately of Cabernet Sauvignon, Petit Verdot and Cabernet Franc.
 Each year two wines are made; a wine predominately Cabernet Sauvignon with small blends of other varietals called the “little sister” and their primary wine, a 100% Cabernet Sauvignon.
 The exception year to the two wines was 2011 – a challenging year where they just did not have enough fruit for both wines and only the “little sister” was made.

 Classic Diamond Mountain land is steep, rugged, brushy, rocky, and east facing.
-This property has some gentle slopes but is surrounded by steep hillside land, especially to the east.
-Historical photos of the Wallis Estate property showed much of the surrounding hillside land clear cut – when trees were harvested in the area.
-The Mayacamas mountain range in this region, of which the Diamond Mountain appellation is part of, is similar to California’s Sierra Nevada mountainson a much smaller scale in that the western side of the range has a gentler elevation gain while the eastern side drops off rather dramatically.
+This property has some gentle slopes but is surrounded by steep hillsides, especially to the east.
+Historical photos of the Wallis Estate property showed much of the surrounding hillside land clear cut when trees were harvested in the area.
+The Mayacamas mountain range in this region, of which the Diamond Mountain appellation is part of, is similar to California’s Sierra Nevada mountains on a much smaller scale in that the western side of the range has a gentler elevation gain while the eastern side drops off rather dramatically.
 You can experience this on any of the steep narrow roads that climb out of the Napa Valley floor crossing over the Mayacamas mountains.
 Flat land is at a premium here.

-Along with several other vineyard properties in the AVA, this property is also historic with the two primary buildings on site listed in the Napa County Landmarks preservation society.
-The carriage house was built in 1906 and used to house wagons; today it is beautifully restored.
-The stone “castle” or otherwise known as Chateau Pacheteau was also built in 1906 by owner Jacques Pacheteau and looks like an old “ghost” winery.
-However, it was never used as a winery.
-It is a historical glimpse into a time period over 100 years old – the inside is wonderfully furnished – even the original iron stove remains in the kitchen and still functions.
-Pacheteau was originally from France – settled in New York for a while and became a wine merchant before moving to the Napa Valley.
-Despite living in the Napa Valley, he kept his New York business connections and regularly sent wine back east.
+Walking inside today is a historical glimpse into a time period over 100 years old; the inside is wonderfully furnished and even the original iron stove remains in the kitchen and still functions.
+Pacheteau was originally from France – settled in New York for a while and became a wine merchant before moving to Napa Valley.
+His business was built on purchasing barrels of California wine and selling them at a higher price in New York.
+His first shipment according to his obituary in several local newspapers, was 400 barrels.
+Despite living in Napa Valley, he kept his New York business connections and regularly sent wine back east.

 Select Wines

-The palate becomes more rounded as this wine breathes – with fine grained tannins lingering softly after the fruit (more on the front of the palate rather than the back) on a pleasing fairly quick finish.
+The 2011 Wallis Estate “little sister” take some time to open and breathe in order to reveal the fruit in the glass.
+But when it does, ultimately it develops a brighter bouquet than the prior vintage; the nose is elegant with attractive perfume notes and more red fruit (red licorice, red cherry) rather than dark as it breathes.
+The palate lingers with some baking spices and a fairly subtle note of vanilla.
+The tannins are fine-grained and linger softly, ultimately outlasting the fruit; they are felt more on the front of the palate rather than the back.
 This is a well-made wine in what was a difficult year for a number of vintners in the valley based on rain all the way into June, a cool summer and early rain during harvest.
-Based on the wines we have tried in the valley, this was a vintage in Napa where in general, hillside vineyards fared best (13.5% alcohol).
+Based on the wines we have tried in the valley, this was a vintage in Napa Valley where in general, hillside vineyards fared best (13.5% alcohol).

 —